jojo786/loadshedding-power-updater-bot/README.md

 The bot also supports you asking it for the schedule on an ad-hoc basis using the `/schedule` command.

-The bot has has a web front-end: https://powerupdater.hacksaw.co.za/ - where you can see the list of areas and schedules.
+The bot has a web front-end: https://powerupdater.hacksaw.co.za/ - where you can see the list of areas and schedules.

+Loosely-based off https://github.com/daffster/mypowerstats, but completly re-written.

 ## Architecture